fmckeogh/fmckeogh.github.io/content/long-range-uas/index.md

 Update 22-11-2016:

 Here is the video from a late Sunday afternoon flight.
 Loiter and FBWA modes were tested and found to be working.
-APM Planner 2 logs can be found here.

 <p align="center">
 <iframe width="640" height="360" frameborder="0"